-For centuries, people from all over the planet have been using essential oils to maintain health and treat various ailments and conditions.
-These botanical extracts can be used in a variety of ways, but as with all concentrated ingredients, be sure to learn which oils can and cannot be used in their undiluted form.
-We’ve researched the 12 most beneficial essential oils for skin, and are excited to share their various uses with you.
+For centuries, people have been using essential oils to maintain health and treat various ailments and conditions.
+These botanical extracts can be used in a variety of ways, but because they’re so concentrated and powerful, they’ll always need to be diluted in a carrier oil or by adding other ingredients like clay, charcoal or shea butter.
+As an esthetician, I’ve spent a lot of time researching the most beneficial essential oils for skin and these are the ones I use most with my clients.

 This essential oil helps heal skin irritations and can be used for all skin types.
 It can cleanse cuts and scrapes, and also calm down stressed skin.

 Recipe to try: Soothe and cool skin with a lavender lemonade body spray

 Geranium is a versatile oil that balances oil production, conditions skin and is great for all skin types.
 Geranium can be added to moisturizers to help with over and under production of oil.